FullStory captures everything

-Once you have saved a segment, you will then have access to the segment options bar.
+Once you have saved a segment, you will then have access to the segment options at the top right.
 This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or archive an old segment.
 You can also add the selected segment to your e-mail digest or create an alert.

 Your Segments and Team Segments